tablelampp/Space-Invaders-3D/README.md

 - ✅ Full 3D environment with dynamic lighting and particle effects
 - 👾 Classic wave-based enemy spawns with increasing difficulty
-- 🛡️ Player movement with responsive controls and shooting mechanics
+- 🛡️ Player movement with responsive controls and shooting mechanics that allow bullet collision
-- 💥 Explosion and hit effects for both player and enemies
+- 💥 Hit effects for both player and enemies
 - 🎵 Sound effects and background music to enhance immersion
 - 🎯 Score system to track kills and high scores
 - 💡 Modular C# scripts and Unity components for scalability